writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 Conclusion
 ----------

-We hope you will join us in Portland for another Write the Docs conference.
+We hope you will join us in Portland, or online, for another Write the Docs conference.
 Whether as a speaker, attendee, or sponsor, you can bet it will be another delightful year.